-An estimation of the technical readiness level of the capabilities in 2025, 2027 and 2031 is provided in Table below.
+An estimation of the technical readiness level of the capabilities in 2026, 2028 and 2030 is provided in Table below.

-Capabilities enabling Operational objectives TRL in 2025 TRL in 2027 TRL in 2031 Allocation Common Domain Ontology 6 7 7 Take advantage of the work produced in LinX4Rail.
+Capabilities enabling Operational objectives TRL in 2026 TRL in 2028 TRL in 2030 Allocation Common Domain Ontology 6 7 7 Take advantage of the work produced in LinX4Rail.
 TRL 7 is justified based on the coverage of domains.
 Currently CDM is focusing on one source model of X2Rail4 of TMS.
 Based on the alignment with FAs we need to prioritize the source models and improve the coverage.
 In case of more coverage of source models such as BIM, the TT needs more time.
 Identity and Trust Services 6 7 8 The IAM and CyberSecurity is designed and implemented by the outsourced company.
 The company shall also specify how to keep the security intact for future enhancements.
 Data Assets Registry and Discovery Services 5 or 6 7 Specified and outsourced to IT company.
 Based on the initial usage and feedback from FAs, the services are improved.
 Data Assets Distribution Services 5 or 6 7 Specified and outsourced to IT company.
 Based on the initial usage and feedback from FAs, the services are improved.
 Digital Twin Design-time Environment 5 6 7 The design time environment is outsourced.

-Capabilities enabling Operational objectives TRL in 2025 TRL in 2027 TRL in 2031 Allocation TRL 8 due to missing features or enhancements needed based on the feedback from FAs after initial uses and enhance further to 9 on continuous basis.
+Capabilities enabling Operational objectives TRL in 2026 TRL in 2028 TRL in 2030 Allocation Operational objectives 2020 2020 2000 TRL 8 due to missing features or enhancements needed based on the feedback from FAs after initial uses and enhance further to 9 on continuous basis.
 FMU (twin model) integrated development environment 5 6 or 7 7 The most common necessary twin models are prepared by the outsourced IT company as specified by FAs and TTs.
 This forms the foundation library of FMUs.
 The development environment provides basic necessary twin models based on which FAs can develop their own light blue and blue models.
 7 because of low coverage at the beginning and to make further improvements based on the usage and feedback.
 Compiled FMU registry and Discovery Services 5 6 or 7 7 Reasoning same as above.
 Automated FMU Interface compliance verification tool 4 - 5 5 - 6 7 Digital Twin Run-time Environment 5 6 7 The run time environment is outsourced.
 Not reaching TRL 8 due to missing features or enhancements needed based on the feedback from FAs after initial uses and enhance further to 9 on continuous basis.
 FMU deployment and Configuration 5 6 or 7 7 reasoning is same as FMU Twin model Federated Data Spaces 6 7 7 The coverage of data space federation could be low at the beginning focusing on specific FA demonstrator like FA1 to simulate real time traffic just as an example.
 Based on the experience the TRL can be increased.
 Federated dataspace Interface and messaging infrastructure 6 7 7 Specified by TT and delivered by IT company Time management 7 8 8 Specified by TT and delivered by IT company Simulation execution monitor 6 7 7 Specified by TT and delivered by IT company Root Cause Analysis Tool 5 6 7 Specified by TT and delivered by IT company Sustainable cybersecurity resilience (including security updates ('over-the-air') 6 7 OT (Operational Technology) Cloud Cybersecurity 6 7 Post-Quantum 6 7

-Capabilities enabling TRL in TRL in TRL in Allocation
+Capabilities enabling Operational objectives TRL in 2026 TRL in 2028 TRL in 2030 Allocation Cryptography (as part of the shared security services for Digital Twin) Advanced data-based tooling for automated risk assessment 6 7 Cybersecurity - creation of the Shared Cybersecurity Services (SCS) demonstrator - 6 7

-Operational objectives 2025 2027 2031

-Cryptography (as part of the

-shared security services for

-Digital Twin)

-Advanced data-based

-tooling for automated risk 6 7

-assessment

-Table 51 - Estimation of the Technical Readiness Level of the capabilities in 2025, 2027 and 2031
+Table 49 - Estimation of the Technical Readiness Level of the capabilities in 2026, 2028 and 20030